 - Making your own liqueur produces a cleaner, nuttier flavor than its commercial counterparts and allows you to experiment with additions like herbs and fruit.

 - Since they’re strained at the end, there’s no need to skin the hazelnuts before combining them with the other ingredients.

-Hazelnut liqueur flies a bit under the radar compared to its nutty cousin amaretto.
-However, hazelnut liqueur has a layered and complex flavor that makes it a treat to sip on its own after dinner or shake up in a cocktail.
+Love of Nutella is one of the things that connects us as a species.
+And while chocolate is fantastic, it's the humble hazelnut that elevates Nutella from delicious to life-changing.
+That's why I'm surprised that hazelnut liqueur (also called noisette) flies a bit under the radar compared to its nutty cousin amaretto.
+Hazelnut liqueur has a layered and complex flavor that makes it a treat to sip on its own after dinner or shake up in a cocktail.

 1/2 pound raw hazelnuts with skin, roughly chopped (about 2 cups)

 1/4 cup sugar